Prostitution in South Korea: 2000s

-In 2003, the Korean Ministry of Gender Equality announced that 260,000 women—1 of 25 of young Korean women—may be engaged in the sex industry.
-The Korea Women's Development Institute suggested that from 514,000 to 1.2 million Korean women participate in the prostitution industry.
+In 2003, the Korean Ministry of Gender Equality announced that 260,000 women—1 of 25 of young Korean women—might be engaged in the sex industry.
+The Korea Women's Development Institute suggested that from 514,000 to 1.2 million Korean women participated in the prostitution industry.
 A similar report by the Korean Institute of Criminology noted that 20% of men in their 20s pay for sex at least four times a month, with 358,000 visiting prostitutes daily.

 In 2004, the South Korean government passed an anti-prostitution law (Special Law on Sex Trade 2004) prohibiting the buying and selling of sex and shutting down brothels.
 Soon afterward, over 2,500 sex workers demonstrated in the streets to demand the repeal of the law, as they believed it threatened their livelihood.
 In 2006, the Ministry for Gender Equality, in an attempt to address the issue of demand for prostitutes, offered cash to companies whose male employees pledged not to pay for sex after office parties.
-The people responsible for this policy claimed that they want to put an end to a culture in which men get drunk at parties and go on to buy sex.
+The people responsible for this policy claimed that they wanted to put an end to a culture in which men get drunk at parties and go on to buy sex.

 In 2007 the government announced that sex tourism by Koreans would be made illegal, as well as Korean women going abroad to sell sex.
 The courts prosecuted 35,000 clients, 2.5 times higher than the number of those who were caught buying sex in 2003.
 Meanwhile, enforcement is weak and corruption problematic; there is little evidence that new legislation has made much difference, the trade simply finding other ways to carry on its business.
-However more men are being sent to "John School" for purchasing sex, while a 2010 investigation suggested that 20% of seniors seek out sex workers.
+However, more men are being sent to "John School" for purchasing sex, while a 2010 investigation suggested that 20% of seniors sought out sex workers.